espoirMur/masakhane_twitter_bot/README.md

 # Masakhane Twitter Bot

-This is twitter bot that use Masakhane MNT models to translate your tweets in any African language
+This is a twitter bot that use Masakhane MNT models to translate your tweets in any African language

 Find more about the project [here](https://github.com/masakhane-io/masakhane)